How To Become an Insurance Underwriter

 During your training period, you’ll become familiar with the software your organization uses, and you’ll work on processing applications.
 You’ll likely be given simple tasks initially, and then more complex tasks as you gain experience.

 Your training period is an opportunity to prove yourself as a trustworthy, hard-working employee, and to learn the basic tools of your job.
 It’s critical to remain receptive to feedback from your workplace mentor.
-Remember that your mentor’s goal is to help you learn how to do your job well, so never hesitate to ask questions or request additional guidance on an assignment.
+Remember that your mentor’s goal is to help you learn how to do your job well, so never hesitate to ask questions or request additional guidance on an assignment

 Earning an Insurance Underwriter Certification

 Not all employers require their underwriters to earn a certification.
-Doing so, however, can open the doors to higher-level job positions, such as the role of senior underwriter or analyst.
+Doing so, however, may open the doors to higher-level job positions, such as the role of senior underwriter or analyst.
 Various organizations administer certification programs, and the one you choose may be influenced by your employer’s preferences and your particular area(s) of insurance expertise.

 For example, if you have at least two years of work experience, you may qualify to pursue the Chartered Property and Casualty Underwriter (CPCU) certification administered by The Institutes.
 This designation requires you to complete a series of online courses and virtual exams.
 The Institutes also offers several other certification options, such as the Associate in Commercial Underwriting (AU) or the Associate in Insurance (AINS) designations.